 Inspiring Young Environmentalists

-Young people are those most likely to be affected by environmental issues – and are also our best hope to address them.
-That’s why each year we bring together young, environmental leaders together with Prize winners to inspire them to make a difference in their own communities:
+Young people are those most likely to be affected by environmental issues—and are also our best hope to address them.
+That’s why each year we bring young environmental leaders together with Prize winners to inspire them to make a difference in their own communities:

-Before the annual ceremonies, we hold an event at Crissy Field Center in San Francisco to give members of the Inspiring Young Emerging Leaders (IYEL) program a chance to meet the Prize winners, before they are announced to the world!
-During this event, students are paired with the current year’s Prize winners, so they can spend one-on-one time asking questions and be inspired by their work.
+Before the annual ceremonies, we hold an event at Crissy Field Center in San Francisco to give members of the Inspiring Young Emerging Leaders (IYEL) program a chance to meet Prize winners before they are announced to the world.
+During the event, students are paired with the current year’s Prize winners, so they can spend one-on-one time asking questions and be inspired by their work.
 The student then has the opportunity to introduce their Prize winner to an audience of invited guests.
-This allows the young participants to see themselves as a future environmental activist, and hone their leadership skills.
+This allows the young participants to see themselves as future environmental activists and hone their leadership skills.

 Youth Presence at Goldman Prize Ceremonies

-As well as being invited to both the San Francisco and Washington D.C. ceremonies, each year hundreds of youth from local schools and environmental groups join us for an exclusive Q&A session with the latest Prize winners.
+In addition to being invited to both the San Francisco and Washington, D.C., ceremonies, each year hundreds of youths from local schools and environmental groups join us for an exclusive Q&A session with the latest Prize winners.

 Below are some testimonials from young attendees of the ceremonies:

 “When I walk outside, I hear the birds chirping and I force myself to imagine a world without them, and it sparks a fire in me.
 I know that even though I’m one person I can make a difference.”

 “Nature gives to us, so it’s our job to be active and give back.”